BDA-KTS/4CTC/newReadMe.md

 ## Description
 4TCT is a specialized tool designed for the efficient collection of textual data from the 4chan platform.
 It automates the process of gathering posts from various boards, aiming to facilitate research and analysis in social science and computational linguistics.

 This tool is particularly useful for analyzing online discourse, community dynamics, and trends within the 4chan ecosystem.
 It can support studies on topics like meme culture, information dissemination, and the impact of anonymous social media on public opinion.
+The research paper [User unknown: 4chan, anonymity and contingency](https://firstmonday.org/ojs/index.php/fm/article/view/3665/8696) investigates anonymity and contengency aspects of 4chan in keeping its users unknown.

+## Keywords
+4chan, data collection, data collection tool in python,

 ## Social Science usecase(s)
 A team of social scientists is conducting a research project to explore online communities' influence on language evolution and cultural trends.
 They decide to focus on 4chan, known for its anonymous and varied user base, to capture authentic and unfiltered expressions.
 The 4chan Data Collection Tool becomes an essential component in their data acquisition strategy.